Family: Shooting suspect 'lost his mind' after tour in Iraq

 Still, he'd had some successes during his military career, being awarded a number of medals and commendations including the Iraq Campaign Medal and the Global War on Terrorism Service Medal.

 His uncle and aunt in New Jersey were trying to make sense of what they were hearing about Santiago after his arrest at the Fort Lauderdale airport.
-FBI agents arrived at their house to question them, and reporters swarmed the house.
+FBI agents arrived at their house to question them, and reporters swarmed around.

-Maria Ruiz told the Record that her nephew had recently become a father and was struggling with the role.
+Maria Ruiz told The Record that her nephew had recently become a father and was struggling.

-"It was like he lost his mind," she said of his return from Iraq.
+"It was like he lost his mind," she said in Spanish of his return from Iraq.
 "He said he saw things."

-In Anchorage, police officers told reporters that they were interviewing people at an address for Santiago but wouldn't give details and were keeping journalists away from the home.
+Santiago was flying from Anchorage on a Delta flight and had checked only one piece of luggage, which contained the gun.

-Santiago was flying from Anchorage on a Delta flight and had checked only one piece of luggage — the one containing the gun.
+Santiago was charged in a domestic violence case in January 2016, damaging a door when he forced his way into a bathroom at his girlfriend's Anchorage home.
+The woman told officers he yelled at her to leave, strangled her and smacked her on the side of the head, according to charging documents.

-He was involved in a number of minor court cases in Alaska, including fines for not having proof of insurance and a criminal mischief case that led to a deferred sentence.
-His attorney, Max Holmquist, declined to discuss his client with an AP reporter.
+A month later municipal prosecutors said he violated the conditions of his release when officers found him at her home during a routine check.
+He told police he had lived there since he was released from custody the previous month.
+His Anchorage attorney, Max Holmquist, declined to discuss his client.

 Comments